w3c/miniapp/specs/uri/docs/explainer.md

 In summary, MiniApp URI are designed to locate MiniApp resource cross-platform, regardless of how they are obtained.That cannot be expressed intuitively through HTTPS URLs only.
 This is why we mentioned in Chapter 6 that it is non-normative, and it just describes a user scenario.

-For point 2, the runtime make miniapp can help to fill the gap of the Web and the Native.(https://w3c.github.io/miniapp/white-paper/#what-is-miniapp).
-And because the design of the MiniApp is different from traditional web applications ([https://w3c.github.io/miniapp/white-paper/#core-features)](https://w3c.github.io/miniapp/white-paper/#core-features),/).
+For point 2, the runtime make miniapp can help to fill the gap of the Web and the Native.(like we mentioned in [miniapp white paper introduction](https://w3c.github.io/miniapp/white-paper/#what-is-miniapp).
+And because the design of the MiniApp is different from traditional web applications (like we mentioned in [miniapp white paper core-features)](https://w3c.github.io/miniapp/white-paper/#core-features)).
 Even if the miniapp packaged is downloaded by a traditional browser, it cannot be opened and run.

-And with the necessity of the MiniApp URI demonstrated above, therefore, browsers need to implement MiniApp URI specifications to correctly parse MiniApp URIs and implement MiniApp runtime related specifications (under development) to open and run MiniApps properly
+And with the necessity of the MiniApp URI demonstrated above, therefore, browsers need to implement MiniApp URI specifications to correctly parse MiniApp URIs and implement MiniApp runtime related specifications (under development) to open and run MiniApps properly.

 ## References & acknowledgements